-“Swiss Made” is a mark that’s applied to the world’s high quality, luxury products, but most often high-quality watches.
-However, what does the term actually mean, and is it still a reliable barometer of quality today?
+"Swiss Made" is a mark that's applied to some of the best, most complicated and most expensive wristwatches on sale today.
+However, what does the term mean, and is it still a reliable measure of quality today?

 On December 23, 1971, the use of Swiss Made as a label for watches was covered by a Federal Council ordinance.
 However, on June 21, 2013, members of the Swiss parliament voted on a new "Swissness" of the law.

-This is because globalisation and new developments in manufacturing processes were blurring the boundaries between what components were actually Swiss Made and what wasn’t.
+This is because globalisation and new manufacturing processes were blurring the boundaries between what components were actually Swiss Made and what wasn't.

 Components were being sourced from China, Thailand, and other locations, then shipped to Switzerland for assembly.

 In the low-to-mid price segment, many brands and OEM manufacturers are finding loopholes to trick the system and label their watches as Swiss Made.
-Unfortunately, a very small fraction of their watches’ value is actually generated in Switzerland.
+Unfortunately, a tiny fraction of their watches' value is actually generated in Switzerland.

-The law set forth a minimum standard in order to combat this.
-However, there are some critics who say that the law is still too lax.
-For instance, watches may sometimes have a “Swiss parts” label instead.
+The law set forth a minimum standard to combat this.
+However, some critics say that the law is still too lax.
+For instance, watches may sometimes have a "Swiss parts" or "Swiss Movt" label instead.

-This means that the movement of the watch was assembled in Asia using kits that consist partially of Swiss-made components.
+This means that the watch's movement was assembled in Asia using kits consisting partially of Swiss-made components.

 Now, a watch can legally be considered Swiss Made if all of the following are true: